jacobvarner/100-days-of-code/r1-log.md

 ### R1D81

 Added the ability for users to register and then added password encryption with BCrypt for storying password hashes.
 The application now checks for hashed passwords when a user attempts to login or register a new account.
 I also had to glitch my way through another challenge when the test cases wouldn't pass for no reason at all.

+### R1D82

+I moved all of my route and authorization code to separate modules in order to start cleaning up my application arhitecture.
+I also spent some time finishing up my [blog post](https://medium.com/@jacobvarner/my-name-is-jacob-varner-and-this-is-why-you-should-hire-me-d967181a7fe0) that summarizes my skills and experiences for employers.